 It’s summer time!
 What better way to celebrate than to buy a pair of flippy floppies?
+Although you may accidentally increase your chances of getting plantar fasciitis!

 Because most flip flops offer no foot support, the prolonged flattening of the arch can inflame the bottom part of the foot.
 Plantar fasciitis is painful and in some cases it can be hard to treat, so it is important to provide the arch with constant support.
 By buying a pair of foot-conscious sandals like the ones with an orthaheel, you become a flippy-floppy-shoe flopper and your feet; well, your feet will support your decision.